Old School View of Limited Budget Marketing Essentials

 The nuts and bolts are very similar, no matter the platform: you create an offer, buy or rent a list, drop the piece, wait for a response, analyze and tabulate and do it again.

-• You can run many campaigns at once.
+From the point of view of a small or medium-sized business, there are huge advantages to direct marketing: You can customize your message to fit the target consumer exactly, meaning, you should expect a higher rate of response.
+You can run many campaigns at once.
 For example, let’s say your company specializes in kitchen redesigns, you can conceivably run campaigns at several levels:

-o Hire a company to leave door hangers (e.g., a poly envelope containing a brochure, a letter and a coupon) in specific homes where you see construction going on.
+• Hire a company to leave door hangers (e.g., a poly envelope containing a brochure, a letter and a coupon) in specific homes where you see construction going on.

 • You set your budget.
-If you want to spend $1,000… you can do achieve results; if you spend $10,000 you can also achieve results, just on a different scale.
+If you want to spend $2,000… you can do achieve results; if you spend $12,000 you can also achieve results, just on a different scale.
 But budgeting for direct marketing is relatively straightforward

 • Paper is harder to ignore.
-Emails can be deleted in 1/10th of a second.
+Emails can be deleted in 1/10thof a second.
 A letter, postcard or brochure might hold your prospect’s interest longer and elicit a response, which is why one still sees a huge investment in direct marketing.

 There are also some huge issues with direct marketing: